epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-05-01-openbox-config.markdown

 We have already discuss about theme last months.

+After a few discussion, I decide to put a section, about installation.
+This is not, a part of config.
+But if you wish, here it is.

+*	Install: Solving difficulties about installation [Debian, Fedora, openSUSE, Gentoo]

 #### Window Manager Features

 As most of any other Window Manager, Openbox has these features: